Notices of Claimed Copyright Infringement

 No. We forward the notice, based on a database lookup as to which user was associated with the relevant IP address at the relevant time.
 We do not provide any information about you back to the sender.

-If we ever become aware of any legal proceeding which contemplates the provision of your personal information to a third party, the University will notify you by email and provide as much information it has available about the legal proceeding under which the request is made.
+If we ever become aware of any legal proceeding which may require us to disclose your personal information to a third party, the University will notify you by email and provide as much information as possible about the legal proceeding under which the request was made.

 Our users must know what personal information we are preserving, for how long, and why.
-And we must ensure that no information is disclosed to any copyright claimant without a court order.
-If things progress further, and the claimant goes to court seeking such an order, we must take every opportunity to make sure the user is aware of this as soon as possible, so that there is an opportunity to address the court before any disclosure is ordered.
+And we must ensure that no information is disclosed to any copyright owner without a court order.
+If things progress further, and the copyright owner goes to court seeking such an order, we must take every opportunity to make sure the user is aware of this as soon as possible, so that there is an opportunity to address the court before any disclosure is ordered.

 If things progress still further, disclosure is ordered and takes place, and the rights holder wishes to pursue a copyright infringement claim, then you will receive a notification from the rights holder.
 At that point, the issue will be between you and the rights holder.

 You can consult an attorney of your choosing, or contact the Community Legal Education Association’s Law Phone-In & Lawyer Referral Program.